GitGab19/blockchain-address-list-generation/README.md

 Every sub-directory contains a README that explains how the specific Python scripts work.

 ## Keys file generation
-In order to create the whole list of private and public keys for the subgroup we've chosen, plus the seven cosets we have chosen to invistigate, run the *KeysFileGeneration.py* script.
+In order to create the whole list of private and public keys for the subgroup we've chosen, plus the seven cosets we have chosen to investigate, run the *KeysFileGeneration.py* script.
 <br><br>

 ## Conclusion